Contrast-Security-OSS/docs/content/troubleshooting/java/BehaviorOtherAgents.md

 ## Running APM Agents with Contrast Agents

 Many customers run multiple agent-based technologies, such as Application Performance Management (APM) technologies, in parallel with the Contrast Java and .NET agents.
 Contrast has performed testing of various, known APM agents in parallel with the Contrast agents.
-If a particular APM vendor or alternative agent vendor isn't included in the list, please click the **Support** button on this page to send a message to Contrast's Customer Support team.
+If a particular APM vendor or alternative agent vendor isn't included in the list, use the **Support** widget in OpenDocs to send a message to Contrast's Customer Support team.

 ### Compatible Java Agents